kekse1/count.php/README.md

 Last but not least, the `?type` can atm be set to `png` and `jpg`, whereas `png` is absolutely preferred (example given:
 `jpg` does not have the best alpha-channel (transparency) support)!

+And now, _new_: `?text` drawing, mostly intended for 'secure' drawing E-Mail addresses, without that crawlers or bots can automatically extract these links...

 > **Note**
 > **All parameters are optional**, but only the **`?draw`** isn't, and needs to be set if you want a graphical